codermehraj/Data-Structure-And-Algorithm/Data Structure/Introduction.md

 A **queue** is a collection of entities that are maintained in a sequence and can be modified by the addition of entities at one end of the sequence(**PUSH**) and the removal of entities from the other end of the sequence(**POP**).

 # Graph:
+A Graph consists of a finite set of vertices(or nodes) and set of Edges which connect a pair of nodes.

 # Complexity:
+Complexity of an algorithm is the amount of resources required to run it.
+Particularly it focuses on time and memory requirements.

 # Time-Space Tradeoff:
+A Time-Space Tradeoff is a way of solving a problem or calculation in less time by using more storage space (or memory), or by solving a problem in very little space by spending a long time.

 # Algorithm:
+An algorithm is a finite sequence of well-defined, computer-implementable instructions, typically to solve a class of problems or to perform a computation.